Zi0MIX/T5-SONG-TIMER-MOD/README.md

 Mod support ends with version 3.0, i do not agree with the community decision of allowing Plutonium for competitive song games, therefore i've decided to stop supporting it.
 I may fix some critical bugs if any occur, but features or non-critical bugs won't be worked on.
 I may accept pull requests if they preserve ruleset integrity.

 ### Timing rules
-- Start position: When screen fades in
+- Start position: When screen fades in, besides Ascension where timer starts after players are freed from the lander
 - Finish position: Immidiately after all conditions required for playing the music are met

 ### Instalation